JAsomart/Documentation/TeamsMigration/TeamsMeetingAgenda.md

   - Review Modern Teams client compatibility items for endpoint devices
   - Identify potential challenges and solutions
-  - Identify pilot users within RCIT
+  - All RCIT staff will be included in pilot phase

 - **Responsibilities**